cocomr/cocodoc/index.md

 CoCo provides logging features.

 * `COCO_LOG(level) << "this is a log " << i << ...`
 	Base log utility.
 Will be displayed only if *level* is specified in in the configuration.
+Automatically detect the component name executing the log command and record it; if not executed inside Task's method use
+	* `COCO_LOG(level, name)`
 * `COCO_DEBUG("name") << "this a debug message " << i << ...`
 	Used for debuggin messages.
 A *name* can be associate with it and will be displayed. `COCO_DEBUG` is disabled when the component is build in Release mode.
 * `COCO_ERR() << "this is a not serious error " << error << ...`